stratumn/agent-client-ruby/README.md

 #### StratumnSdk::Link#load

-Load a full link.
+Loads a full link.
 Can be useful when you only have the meta data of links.

 ```ruby
 application = StratumnSdk::Application.load('quickstart')